 As for us, we enjoyed being a host home and I remain staggered by the feedback and attendance.
 We did not expect over 40 people, the level of interest in our project and certainly not people arriving before the allotted time (teaches us to enthusiastically put the balloons out early!).
 It was exciting to see so many people thinking about trying to do small measures and being interested in the larger choices.
-Over 300 people attended the event in York and over 40 popped by by our place.
-There was a lot of feedback from people that were going to try some the ideas they’d seen on their own house/flat/rental.
-On top of that the prize of the event, to encourage return of feedback, was a whole house energy audit (worth £250!) kindly donated by Yorkshire Energy Partnership (YEP).
+Over 300 people attended the event in York and over 40 popped by our place.
+There was a lot of feedback from people that were going to try some of the ideas they’d seen on their own house/flat/rental.
+On top of that the prize of the event, to encourage the return of feedback, was a whole house energy audit (worth £250!) kindly donated by Yorkshire Energy Partnership (YEP).
 Hopefully has helped the lady who won it start saving money…

 Who came?
 What did people ask?
 Or want to see?
 FAQs?

-The event was attended by a real mix of people including: families who’d been living somewhere for a while, young couples about to buy, people in rental houses and flats, and people already considering a renovation project.
+The event was attended by a real mix of people including families who’d been living somewhere for a while, young couples about to buy, people in rental houses and flats, and people already considering a renovation project.

 FAQs – Photovoltaic panel (PVs)

 One of the most common phrases about PVs we heard was that people had “… seen them about, but not thought about putting them on my roof…”.
 A lot of questions were about cost.
 Generically when we got ours installed the typical quote for a standard single roof was ~£4k for 4kW (which is still often advertised, e.g. by ecoexperts) with prices increasing from that point.
 I asked the local company (Solarwall) for the current price range for a low and high-end 4kW installation and they said £5.5-6k, which is in line with quotes we got a while back.